WinkelDigital/SlickMagento/README.md

 # SlickMagento
-Magento 2 module to using slick https://kenwheeler.github.io/slick/ in magento block
+Magento 2 module to using slick https://kenwheeler.github.io/slick/ in magento block or page

 ## Install
 - Download this module